psychemedia/island-storynotes/worsley/epistles.md

 VII.

-0 Whither, sEYMOR A, do you roam?“ said Vorcan, with a sigh,
+O Whither, SEYMOR A, do you roam?" said Vorcan, with a sigh,

 60 T m drowsy,—weary,—far from home—